 Grass will green up with cooler temperatures, so resist the temptation to over water.

 Start Saving Water and Money Today

-- Reduce your watering frequency to once every five days.
+- Reduce your watering frequency to once every four days.
 This encourages deeper, more drought-tolerant roots.

 - If it rains an inch or more, wait at least five days to water.

-- Mulch trees and plants to retain moisture and prevent evaporation.
+- Mulch trees and plants to retain moisture, prevent evaporation and limit weed growth.